EngineerBetter/engineerbetter-hugo/content/blog/continuous-infrastructure-google-cloud.md

 The folks at Unit 2 need to be able to deploy rock-solid Kubernetes-based platforms for large numbers of users.
 As a Game-as-a-Service, these platforms need to be updated continuously whilst live game sessions are going on.

 A global online game doesn't need just one monolithic platform - instead, multiple production environments are required in a number of geographies in order to provide low-latency to users around the world.
 Not only that, but due to the viral nature of such a social experience, the folks at Unit 2 need to be able to deploy new environments in new territories at a moment's notice.

+{{% boxout %}}
+"Mobbing over a remote video link turned out to be a effective way of skills transfer and education, whilst also building towards a real deliverable.
+It has been particularly easy to schedule these sessions in around other work, allowing us to maintain normal service while we develop improvements."

+Tom Gummery - Senior Software Engineer at Unit 2 Games
+{{% /boxout %}}

 EngineerBetter always work collaboratively, so we used **remote mob-programming** to team up with Unit 2.
 We simultaneously helped build their infrastructure automation solution whilst sharing our experiences and educating their Kubernetes-savvy engineers in the ways of Concourse.